 Klik hier om dit bericht in het Nederlands te lezen.

-There was nothing worse than that last class on a Friday, especially if Thompson was your teacher.
+There was nothing worse than that last class on Friday, especially if you had Thompson as your teacher.
 He wasn’t just boring as hell, but also the school’s tyrant.
-Humiliating and belittling others was one of his favourite things to do, which became extra clear if your class was unusually small, as was the case with Roxanne, Michael, Charlotte and Thomas’s class.
-Roxanne was suffering the most of them all.
-She couldn’t care less about chemistry to begin with and out of all available teachers, Thompson had to be the one teaching her that class during her last year of secondary school.
-Roxanne never hid her discontent about this situation from her teacher: she always returned the many humiliations she got from Thompson with pleasure.
+Humiliating and belittling others was one of his favourite things to do, which became especially apparent if your class was unusually small, as was the case with Roxanne, Michael, Charlotte and Thomas’s group.
+Roxanne suffered the most of them all.
+She couldn’t care less about chemistry to begin with and out of all teachers, it should be Thompson who taught her that course during her last year of secondary school.
+Roxanne never hid her dissatisfaction about this from her teacher: she always returned the many humiliations she got from Thompson with pleasure.
 She didn’t have to endure this torture for much longer, though: finals were about to start in a couple of weeks and after that she would finally be able to leave secondary school once and for all.
-She didn’t really have any specific plans for next year, but she didn’t think that was necessary, either.
+She didn’t really have any specific plans for next year, but she did not think that was necessary, either.
 Roxanne was someone who lived in the present.
 That was why she hadn’t bothered to make any plans for tomorrow yet, but was rather looking forward to having a drink with some of her friends.
-That was a little more interesting than Thompson’s lecture on methanol and ethonal.
-Yeah, he was even able to make alcohol sound boring, which Roxanne thought was quite impressive.
+That was a little more interesting than Thompson’s lecture about methanol and ethonal.
+Yeah, he was even able to make alcohol sound boring, which Roxanne had to admit was quite impressive.

 ‘Charlotte, repeat my last sentence, please,’ Thompson said annoyed.